mayflower-tech/natuerlich/docs/getting-started.md

 ### **(3 - optional)** - control non-immersive and immersive user position

 In the third optional step, we take control of the transformation of the non-immersive camera and the origin of the immersive session through the `<NonImmersiveCamera/>` and `<ImmersiveSessionOrigin/>` components.
 The `<NonImmersiveCamera/˚>` controls the camera transformation when no immersive session is present.
 The `<ImmersiveSessionOrigin/>` controls the transformation of the user in relation to the scene when in WebXR.
 Controllers and Hands will be added and configured inside the `<ImmersiveSessionOrigin/>`.

+# TODO: write that every hand is rendered seperately

 ```tsx
 return <Canvas>